instantdb/instant/client/www/pages/docs/cli.md

 npx instant-cli push schema
 ```

-`push schema` evals your `instant.schema.ts` file and applies it your app's production database.
+`push schema` evaluates your `instant.schema.ts` file and applies it your app's production database.
 [Read more about schema as code](/docs/schema).

 Note, to avoid accidental data loss, `push schema` does not delete entities or fields you've removed from your schema.
 You can manually delete them in the [Explorer](https://www.instantdb.com/dash?s=main&t=explorer).